-Lynne is currently finishing a PhD with the design department of the Open University, UK.
+Lynne holds a PhD from the well-regarded design department of the Open University, UK.
 Titled 'Making rules, making tools: can shape grammar support creative making?’
 Her research focuses on computational making, in particular how designer-makers use analogue and digital tools to generate creative outcomes, exploring the role of shape grammar to model and support these activities.

 MacLachlan, L., Earl, C., Eckert, C., 2012.
 Creativity in craft led design: the Tools are the rules.
 In DS 73-1 Proceedings of the 2nd International Conference on Design Creativity Volume 1.
 Available at: http://www.designsociety.org/publication/32487/creativity_in_craft_led_design_the_tools_are_the_rules [Accessed June 23, 2015].